 What issues can psychotherapy deal with?

 Psychotherapy is useful for any life challenge or issue.
-This includes relationships, family problems, work issues, addictions, and just feeling overwhelmed with depression or anxiety.
+This includes relationships, family problems, work issues, bad habits, and just feeling overwhelmed with depression or anxiety.

 If you are are interested in seeing what psychotherapy treatments have proven effective for certain issues, you can read our information about evidence-based guidelines.

 Being able to trust and get along with your therapist is now proven to predict the effectiveness of your therapy.
 All of the psychotherapists at Harley Therapy™ have a minimum of seven years professional experience compassionately supporting clients.
 We are committed to creating the highest standard of therapy available.

 What happens in a psychotherapy session?